Top Lesbian Christmas Movies to watch this Holiday Season

 A New York Christmas Wedding

-Ok, this recommendation is a little rogue: it isn’t entirely a lesbian focused movie and it is pretty dark.
-The reason it has ended up on our list as it is a rare British offering and the cast includes an excellent queer queer female couple.
-Plus, it is totally a totally nuts, genre bending story which includes Christmas with a side of apocalypse.
+Ok, this recommendation is a little rogue: it isn’t entirely a lesbian-focused movie and it is pretty dark (lol, have we lost you yet?).
+The reason it has ended up on our lesbian Christmas movie list is because it’s a rare British offering and the cast includes an excellent lesbian couple.
+Plus, it is totally a nuts, genre-bending story which includes Christmas with a side of apocalypse.

 Lesbian Christmas Movies